Travel details

 Travel story

-A fire older than bone
+A fire older than bones

-illuminates the rift of night
+lights the rift of night

 silence existed before prayer